vilemj-Viclick/git-katas/merge-conflict/README.md

    1. Let's make it linear like we did with `pull --rebase`
    2. Instead of merging _that branch_ into master with a merge commit, we'll need to merge it using a fast-forward strategy.
 And in order to do taht we first need to redo all our changes on top of the latest commit in master.
 3. What do I need to do before I use `git rebase`?
+4. Rebase the branch
+6. -- BREAKPOINT --
+4. What needs to be done after rebase?
+5. Do what needs to be done.

 ## Relevant commands
 - `git merge`